-Stripline vs Microstrip: Understanding Their Differences and Their PCB Routing Guidelines
+Stripline vs Microstrip: PCB Routing Differences and Guidelines

 Understanding Stripline and Microstrip

-Stripline and microstrip are methods of routing high speed transmission lines on your PCB design.
-Stripline is a transmission line trace surrounded by dielectric material suspended between two ground planes on internal layers of a printed board.
-Microstrip routing is a transmission line trace routed on an external layer of the board.
+Stripline and microstrip line routing are methods of routing a high speed PCB transmission line on your circuit board design.
+Stripline is a PCB transmission line trace surrounded by dielectric material suspended between two ground plane layers within of a printed board.
+Microstrip line routing is a transmission line trace routed on an external layer of the board.
 Because of this, it is separated from a single ground plane by a dielectric material.

 With the transmission line on the surface layer of the board, microstrip routing has better signal characteristics than stripline. board fabrication is also less expensive with microstrip since the layer structure of one plane and one signal layer makes the manufacturing process simpler.
 Stripline can be more complex to manufacture because is requires multiple layers to support the embedded trace between two ground planes.
 However, the width of a controlled impedance trace in stripline is less than an impedance trace in microstrip of the same value.
 This is because of the second ground plane.
 These smaller trace widths enable greater densities, which in turn enables a more compact design.
 The internal layer routing of stripline also reduces EMI and provides better hazard protection.